saurabh-hote/cs733/README.md

 Ramesh Gaikwad 13305R011

 # Instructions: How to run
-1.Clone the project using:	git clone git@github.com:swapniel99/cs733-raft.git
+1.Obtain a copy of the project using:	go get github.com/swapniel99/cs733-raft

-2.Change directory to cs733-raft : cd cs733-raft
+2.Change directory to cs733-raft : cd $GOPATH/src/github.com/swapniel99/cs733-raft

 3.Run the test script using following commands: go test